-The more I paint images of the forest, the more I see forests and trees as a cipher, a kind of encoding, a representation of something else.
-This painting declared itself to me after a few weeks of alternately applying, layering, and removing pigment.
+The more I paint images of the forest, the more I see forests and trees as a cypher, a kind of encoding, a representation of something else.
+This painting of trees finally declared itself to me after a few weeks of alternately applying, layering, and removing pigment.

-This is painting as extrusion or excavation, not dissimilar to a sculptor releasing a figure embedded in a marble block or an archaeologist revealing an artifact by scraping and gouging.
-Somewhere on the spectrum between building and taking apart lies the hidden image, trapped in a time capsule, submerged like coral or lichen, obscured by darkness.
+This is painting as extrusion or excavation, not dissimilar to a sculptor releasing a figure embedded in a marble block or an archaeologist revealing an artefact by scraping and gouging.
+Somewhere on the spectrum between building and taking apart lies the hidden image, trapped in a time capsule, submerged like coral or lichen, obscured.

-There is a search for patina, qualities of surface that without judgment and rigor can readily descend into pastiche and kitsch, the saccharine aesthetic of prettiness.
+There is a constant search for patina, qualities of surface that without judgment and rigour can readily descend into pastiche and kitsch, the saccharine aesthetic of prettiness.

-After a lifetime of painting, I have developed a set of strategies to bring me back from the aesthetic abyss, that moment when a painting is all affectation and allure, calling you like a siren onto the rocks.
-I have taught myself to resist the easy seduction of colour and texture, the comfort of cliched compositions, and the security of illusionistic space.
+After a lifetime of painting, I have developed a set of strategies to rescue me from the aesthetic abyss, that moment when a painting is merely affectation and allure, a siren, calling me to the rocks.
+I endeavour to resist the easy seduction of colour and texture, the comfort of cliched compositions, and the security of illusionistic space.

-The problem is, that I have to relearn this lesson with virtually all of my paintings, I guess this is the nature of painting because it is the incremental achievements that drive the artist forwards, that keep you returning to the process of painting.
+The problem is, that I have to relearn this lesson with virtually all of my paintings, I guess this is the nature of painting, it is the incremental achievements that drive the artist forwards, that keeps you returning to the process of painting.

 If you asked me to select one of the major obstacles to creating a successful painting, I would identify the concept of control and dexterity.
 Now, this may seem perverse and definitely counterintuitive but bear with me for a while.
 Technique, skill, and control are considered key attributes in the context of painting, and to a certain extent, they are.
 However, if they become the sole arbiter of a painting's value and worth, the oxygen is removed from the painting, rendering it airless and suffocating.